 - a.
 The minimum size for each apartment shall be 550 square feet. - b.
-Each unit above the ground floor shall have a balcony or terrace of at least 60 square feet in area. - c.
-A minimum of 150 square feet of storage shall be provided for each unit, including interior and exterior storage for garbage and recyclables in the front of the unit, and bicycles, garden equipment, and other common household items in an appropriate location. - 4.
-Accessory Structures. - a.
-Accessory structures for individual units shall not be permitted in any front yard area.
-Such structures shall not be located closer than 5 feet to a property line.
+Each unit above the ground floor shall have a balcony or terrace of at least 50 square feet in area unless common open space for all units is provided as indicated in -F.13, hereinabove. - c.
+A minimum of 100 square feet of storage shall be provided for each unit, including interior and/or exterior storage for garbage and recyclables in the front of the unit, and bicycles, garden equipment, and other common household items in an appropriate location.
+This minimum floor area for storage may be reduced to no more than 75 square feet in the event that each building has an internal garbage and recyclable collection area or readily accessible exterior garbage and trash collection point.